Can We Predict Performance of Large Models across Vision-Language Tasks?: Acknowledgments

 \section{Acknowledgments}

-We would like to extend our deepest appreciation to Caixia Zhou, Weijian Deng, Xingjian Leng, Evan Markou, Yunzhong Hou, Yicong Hong, Taojun Lin, Jiahao Zhang, Sam Bahrami, Shu Zou, Zeyu Zhang, Yang Yang, Jiahao Ma, and all our other lab colleagues for their invaluable support throughout this project.
+We would like to extend our deepest appreciation to Qiyuan Zhang, Caixia Zhou, Weijian Deng, Xingjian Leng, Evan Markou, Yunzhong Hou, Yicong Hong, Taojun Lin, Jiahao Zhang, Sam Bahrami, Shu Zou, Zeyu Zhang, Yang Yang, Jiahao Ma, and all our other lab colleagues for their invaluable support throughout this project.
 Their collaborative efforts, insightful discussions, and constructive feedback have been crucial in shaping and improving our paper.

 This work was supported by an Australian Research Council (ARC) Linkage grant (project number LP210200931).
+Qinyu Zhao was supported by OpenAI Researcher Access Program (0000005453) and Google Cloud Research Credits Program (353970026).